Jgilhuly/Slogo/DESIGN.md

 ###API Example code (this is especially important in helping others understand how to use your API)
 **It should be clear from this code which objects are responsible for completing each part of the task, but you do not have to implement the called functions.
 Show actual "sequence of code" that implements the following use case:  The user types 'fd 50' in the command window, and sees the turtle move in the display window leaving a trail.**
 **Note, clearly show the flow of calls to public methods needed to complete this example, indicating which class contains each method called.
 It is not necessary to understand exactly how parsing works in order to complete this example, just what the result of parsing the command will be.**
+ The commands would be typed directly into the text console
  - if user typed in 'PENDOWN', this command would go through the command parser, and it would see if it is a subtype of a view command and either call the scene updater directly to change the value of the pen status and have the view display the return value
- - if the user typed in 'fd 50' this command would be passed to the controller and then it would give it to the command parser to then do the apprpriate move methods
+ - if the user typed in 'fd 50' this command would be passed to the controller and then it would give it to the command parser to then do the appropriate move methods

 ###Design Considerations
 **This section describes any issues which need to be addressed or resolved before attempting to devise a complete design solution.
 It should include any design decisions that the group discussed at length (include pros and cons from all sides of the discussion) as well as any ambiguities, assumptions, or dependencies regarding the program that impact the overall design.
 This section may be as long as it needs to be and go into as much detail as necessary to cover all your team wants to say.**